Nu Stadium: Construction

 On March 19, 2023, Melreese Golf Course was shut down to make way for the construction of Miami Freedom Park.
 Construction of Miami Freedom Park began in August 2023, with intentions to open in 2026.
 A groundbreaking ceremony was to be set later in the year.

-On August 8, 2024, Florida Governor Ron DeSantis directed $8M for infrastructure around the stadium.
-The money, which will come from the state’s Job Growth Grant Fund, will be used to construct a road around the planned Miami Freedom Park.
+On August 8, 2024, Governor Ron DeSantis announced an $8 million grant to construct road infrastructure around the stadium.
+The grant was allocated from the Governor's Job Growth Grant Fund.

+On March 3, 2026, the team announced a naming rights deal with Brazilian financial technology company Nubank, under which the stadium will be known as Nu Stadium.
+On March 27, 2026, Inter Miami announced that they would be naming a portion of the stadium's east stand as the "Leo Messi Stand"; the section covers blocks 117–121 of the lower bowl and 217–223 of the upper bowl.

+Opening

+Nu Stadium hosted its inaugural match on April 4, 2026, against Austin FC, with the match ending in a draw of 2–2 and Guilherme Biro scoring the first goal in the stadium's history.
+Lionel Messi scored the first Inter Miami goal at the stadium.
+26,412 fans were in attendance for the opening match at the venue.
+The first win for Inter Miami at Nu Stadium would happen on May 17, 2026 where they defeated the Portland Timbers 2–0 in front of 26,715 fans.

+The first international game took place on June 5, 2026 when Peru defeated Haiti 2–1 in front of 26,700 fans.

+Mexican country musician Carín León was the first musical artist to perform at the stadium, with the concert taking place on June 28, 2026.

+The 2027 FIFA Women's Champions Cup will take place from January 27–31 at the stadium.

 Transportation

-The Freedom Park site is located near Miami International Airport and the adjoining Miami Intermodal Center, a rail and bus transfer station.
-It is served by the MIA Mover, which will connect riders to/from the airport, Metrorail trains to Downtown Miami and Tri-Rail commuter rail to the northern suburbs and counties.
+Nu Stadium is located near Miami International Airport and the adjoining Miami Intermodal Center, a rail and bus transfer station.
+It is served by the MIA Mover, which will connect riders to/from the airport, Metrorail trains to Downtown Miami, Tri-Rail commuter rail to the northern suburbs and counties, and express bus service to Miami Beach.
 The Intermodal Center is located on the north side of the canal that separates the stadium site from the airport.

-A footbridge over the Tamiami Canal is planned to connect the station with the stadium complex.
+A 1,450-foot, grade-separated pedestrian bridge linking the transit hub with Miami Freedom Park will begin construction in 2027 and be completed by the second quarter of 2029.

+Tri-Rail operates special trains for weekend matches that depart 45 minutes after the final whistle.
+The club also offers a $10 beverage and concessions voucher to attendees who show proof of using public transportation to reach the stadium.

-The stadium will boast over 4,500 on-site parking spaces, the largest number of new parking spaces at any MLS stadium.
-Miami Freedom Park will include 2.51 miles of newly constructed on-site roadways, one of the most extensive roadway improvements constructed by any new stadium project in the U.S. in decades.
+The stadium has over 4,500 on-site parking spaces, the largest capacity at any MLS stadium.
+Nu Stadium also has 2.51 mi of new roadways.